-They went to the Settlement Centre Waikato, in Hamilton, where staff recommended English Language Partners’ Work Talk programme.
+They went to the Settlement Centre Waikato, in Hamilton, where staff recommended English Language Partners’ English for Job Seekers programme.

 Ted says it was just what he needed.
 “In the Philippines, our CVs are long and detailed and include photos and a lot of personal information.
 Mine was definitely too wordy.
-Work Talk taught me about customising each job application, and about the preparation before an interview.”
+English for Job Seekers taught me about customising each job application, and about the preparation before an interview.”

-He followed up Work Talk with the Migrant Employment Solutions (MES) programme which helped him secure the job at Clay Bricks.
+He followed up English for Job Seekers with the Migrant Employment Solutions (MES) programme which helped him secure the job at Clay Bricks.
 MES is run by Hamilton Multicultural Services Trust, which collaborates with English Language Partners to support individuals into work.
-“Before Work Talk I was getting so frustrated, and without it I wouldn’t have been able to get the job.”
+“Before English for Job Seekers I was getting so frustrated, and without it I wouldn’t have been able to get the job.”

 Eric is pleased with the way Ted has slotted into the business, coming on board not long after the factory had undergone a substantial upgrade, including a new building, new kiln and dryer and other working machinery.

 “There are so many things that can happen when you’re commissioning a new plant,” says Eric.
 “So many faults and situations that arise.
 Ted saw a lot of these faults and he learned quickly.
 He wasn’t shy about speaking up.”

 It wasn’t only the kiln and dryer he had to work on; he needed to understand the workings of ‘Lucy’ as well.
 Lucy being an AGV (automated guided vehicle) weighing 5,500kg, and used to move huge stacks of bricks.
 “He also came to grips with adjusting the robot that stacks the bricks onto pallets, and the stretch hood wrapping machine.”